Gluten-Free Coconut Shrimp:

 Directions:

-If you have raw shrimp that you need to peel you will also need to devein them.
+In conclusion, if using raw shrimp make sure to devein them.
 To devein them make a slit down the back of the shrimp and remove the dark vein.

 Directions for Frying: